-- 1.5.1 Pucca structure: A pucca structure is one whose walls and roofs are made of pucca materials such as cement, concrete, oven burnt bricks, hollow cement/ ash bricks, stone, stone blocks, jack boards (cement plastered reeds), iron, zinc or other metal sheets, timber, tiles, slate, corrugated iron, asbestos cement sheet, veneer, plywood, artificial wood of synthetic material and poly vinyl chloride (PVC) material. - 1.5.2 Katcha structure: A structure which has walls and roof made of non-pucca materials is regarded as a katcha structure.
-Non-pucca materials include unburnt bricks, bamboo, mud, grass, leaves, reeds, thatch, etc. Katcha structures can be of the following two types: - 1.5.3 Semi-pucca structure: A structure which cannot be classified as a pucca or a katcha structure as per definition is a semi-pucca structure.
-Such a structure will have either the walls or the roof but not both, made of pucca materials. - 1.6 Land possessed: The area of land possessed will include land 'owned', 'leased in' and 'land neither owned nor leased in' (i.e. encroached) by the household but exclude land 'leased out'.
-The total land area possessed by the household as on the date of survey is taken into account.
-A piece of land is considered to be owned by the household if permanent heritable possession with or without the right to transfer the title vests in a member or members of the household.
-Land held in owner-like possession say, under perpetual lease, hereditary tenure, long-term lease for 30 years or more, etc., will also be considered as land owned.
-For a piece of land under the possession of the household, if the household lacks title of ownership and also does not have lease agreement for the use of land transacted, either verbally or in writing, such land will be considered as 'neither owned nor leased in'.
-In collecting information regarding land possessed, the actual position as obtained on the date of survey will be considered.
-It may be noted that the 'area of land possessed' to be recorded should not include the area of land owned, leased-in, etc. by the servants/ paying guests who are considered as normal members of the household. - 1.7 Household monthly per capita expenditure: Household consumer expenditure is measured as the expenditure incurred by a household on domestic account during a specified period, called reference period.
-It also includes the imputed values of goods and services, which are not purchased but procured otherwise for consumption.
-In other words, it is the sum total of monetary values of all the items (i.e. goods and services) consumed by the household on domestic account during the reference period.
-The imputed rent of owner-occupied houses is excluded from consumption expenditure.
-Any expenditure incurred towards the productive enterprises of the households is also excluded from the household consumer expenditure.
-Monthly per capita expenditure (MPCE) is the household consumer expenditure over a period of 30 days divided by household size. - 1.8 Economic activity: The entire spectrum of human activity falls into two categories: economic activity and non-economic activity.
-Any activity that results in production of goods and services that adds value to national product is considered as an economic activity.
+1.5 Pucca structure: A pucca structure was one whose walls and roofs were made of pucca materials such as cement, concrete, oven burnt bricks, hollow cement/ ash bricks, stone, stone blocks, jack boards (cement plastered reeds), iron, zinc or other metal sheets, timber, tiles, slate, corrugated iron, asbestos cement sheet, veneer, plywood, artificial wood of synthetic material and poly vinyl chloride (PVC) material.

+- 1.6 Katcha structure: A structure which had walls and roof made of non-pucca materials was regarded as a katcha structure.
+Non-pucca materials included unburnt bricks, bamboo, mud, grass, leaves, reeds, thatch, etc. - 1.7 Semi-pucca structure: A structure which could not be classified as a pucca or a katcha structure as per definition was regarded as a semi-pucca structure.
+Such a structure could have either the walls or the roof but not both, made of pucca materials. - 1.8 Land possessed: The area of land possessed included land 'owned', 'leased in' and 'land neither owned nor leased in' (i.e. encroached) by the household but excluded land 'leased out'.
+The total land area possessed by the household as on the date of survey was taken into account.
+A piece of land was considered to be owned by the household if permanent heritable possession with or without the right to transfer the title vested in a member or members of the household.
+Land held in owner-like possession say, under perpetual lease, hereditary tenure, long-term lease for 30 years or more, etc., was also considered as land owned.
+For a piece of land under the possession of the household, if the household lacked title of ownership and also did not have lease agreement for the use of land transacted, either verbally or in writing, such land was considered as 'neither owned nor leased in'.
+In collecting information regarding land possessed, the actual position as obtained on the date of survey was considered.
+It may be noted that the 'area of land possessed' to be recorded did not include the area of land owned, leased-in, etc. by the servants/ paying guests who were considered as normal members of the household. - 1.9 Household monthly per capita expenditure: Household consumer expenditure was measured as the expenditure incurred by a household on domestic account during a specified period, called reference period.
+It also included the imputed values of goods and services, which were not purchased but procured otherwise for consumption.
+In other words, it was the sum total of monetary values of all the items (i.e. goods and services) consumed by the household on domestic account during the reference period.
+The imputed rent of owner-occupied houses was excluded from consumption expenditure.
+Any expenditure incurred towards the productive enterprises of the households was also excluded from the household consumer expenditure.
+Monthly per capita expenditure (MPCE) was the household consumer expenditure over a period of 30 days divided by household size. - 1.10 Economic activity: The entire spectrum of human activity falls into two categories: economic activity and non-economic activity.
+Any activity resulting in production of goods and services that add value to national product was considered as an economic activity.
 The economic activities have two parts market activities and non-market activities.
 Market activities are those that involve remuneration to those who perform it, i.e., activity performed for pay or profit.
-Such activities include production of all goods and services for market including those of government services, etc. Non-market activities are those involving the production of primary commodities for own consumption and own account production of fixed assets.
+Such activities included production of all goods and services for market including those of government services, etc. Non-market activities are those involving the production of primary commodities for own consumption and own account production of fixed assets